zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

  the arms, and those are probably connected or attached to the rest of the shirt using thread.
 But “thread,” here, means a group of co nnected messages.

 Jessie says that she prefers to keep a low profile.
 To “kee p a low profile” means to act in a way so that other people don’t pay very much attention to you – don’t notice you.
-I’m going to keep a low profile – I’m goi ng to make sure people don’t interest themselves in me.
+I’m going to keep a low profile – I’m going to make sure people don’t interest themselves in me.

 Dale says, “Really?
 I post all the time.
 I just put my n ew web address on my profile, and check this out.
 It’s my new avatar.”
 So, Da le says he posts a lot; he put his new website – his web address on his profile.
 A “profile” is a small collection of information about a person, or perhaps a company.
 In many websites you can see other people’s profiles; you can see wha t they’ve said about themselves, perhaps their age, where they live, and  so forth.
 An “avatar” (avatar) is a small picture that represents a person on a website, usually something that you create or you select.
 And so, you’ll se e your name and then underneath you’ll see an avatar.
 Most forums don’t req uire an avatar, but people like to put pictures of themselves or their cats or other  imaginary beings as their avatar.
 I don’t think I’ve ever used an avatar, but it’ s popular among many people on Internet forums.